This is Berlin!

 The Swiss House

 In the corner where Unter den Linden meets Friedrichstraße, there is a house with more than 85 years of history in Berlin.
-Today, this building stands as one of the original places of the city and a survivor of the Allied bombing campaign and the Luftangriffe of the Second World War.
+Today, this building stands as one of the original places of the city and a survivor of the Allied bombing raids and war fightings.

 The house was built during 1934-1936 by Swiss architect Ernst Meier-Appenzell with a clean façade, an arcade and rectangular windows, in a monumental building style.
 The client was the “Haus der Schweiz GmbH”, to which the Swiss bank Leu, the Swiss bank and the Swiss Federal Railways had joined forces.
 Like many Swiss companies, they had considerable sums of German Reichsmark.